intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```bash
 --py-files ./model.py
 ```
+* For yarn-cluster mode, we recommend that you use the datasets stored in remote resources like HDFS instead of downloading to avoid possible network connection errors.
+You can directly set `remote_dir` argument to the remote datasets path.

 When you complete all required preparations, you could submit and run the program as below:
 ```bash